aaaandrea/ExchangerRanger/README.md

   - Visualizations for stock activity and user investments
   - Provide an RSS feed for each stock symbol and/or market sector.
   - Player ability to create custom challenges
+       + Challenge Model: user_id, participant_id, date_start, start_amount, limit

+       + `challenge_container.js`: users can join or create (private) challenges with other users and set certain rules such as starting pot, group size, and whether shorting is allowed.
+(Andrea)
   - Develop user portfolio graph displaying on log-in